-Oxfordshire Forest School Service provides quality Forest School training in the beautiful, wooded surroundings of Hill End.
+Hill End Outdoor Education Centre has been at the forefront of Forest School in Oxfordshire for many years.
+We continue to provide quality Forest School training in the beautiful, wooded surroundings of Hill End.
 Our experienced and friendly trainers run rigorous, nationally recognised courses equipping practitioners to motivate and inspire their learners in challenging outdoor play environments.

-Our modular training courses are nationally recognised and accredited by the Open College Network West Midlands Region (OCNWMR)
+Our modular training courses are nationally recognised and accredited by Open College Network West Midlands (OCNWM)

-These qualifications have been developed by experienced Forest School practitioners and trainers through the National Forest School Training Network in partnership with OCNWMR.
+These qualifications have been developed by experienced Forest School practitioners and trainers through the National Forest School Training Network in partnership with OCNWM.

 We also run regular Outdoor First Aid courses that meet the requirements for Forest School Practitioners.